Arkham/ectalk/talk.md

 ---

-And reality is full of complexity
+And as we know, reality is full of complexity

----

-Our job is to manage complexity, not run away from it

 ---